 The MAVMET trial is trying to find ways to reduce the amount of fat in the liver.
 It is testing whether maraviroc, a licensed treatment for HIV infection, and metformin, a licensed treatment for diabetes, are effective and safe at reducing the amount of fat in the liver.
 The percentage of fat in the liver is measured using a non-invasive scan, the MRI fat-fraction scan.

-Patients will be randomly split into four groups, of roughly equal size.
+Patients have been randomly split into four groups, of roughly equal size.
 Each group will receive a different treatment.
 All patients receive treatment for 48 weeks:

 Group A: maraviroc tablets twice a day (the dose received dependent upon the individual patient’s standard HIV treatment).